AmpersandTarski/TheToolsWeUse/klad.md

 ## 1. Setting up a machine

-I needed an Azure account to enter the Azure portal and install a server for Ampersand.
-I got my account from Ordina, using the Azure subscription named 'Ordina TC - RT O Pega - Learning'.
-Azure offers preconfigured installations to kick-start a virtual machine.
-I picked LAMP by Bitnami.
+I got a server from the Open University's IT-department.

 The following settings apply: